 St. Francis of Assisi Catholic Church

 Established in 1871 as the city’s eighth Parish, St. Francis of Assisi Catholic Church was founded by the Capuchin Friars in 1851.
 It is located at 1927 Vel R. Phillips Avenue Milwaukee.
 In a Romanesque Revival architectural style, the Church has a single bell tower and cream city brick with a pinch of limestone trim for other details.
 It also has a huge rose window in front.
 Inside, it has an extensive painting on the upper nave walls and an impressive Altar.
 There are also notable stained-glass windows.
 More than these physical qualities, the Parish has a welcoming, high-energy, and caring community.
-If you happen to visit Milwaukee, visit this diverse Church.
+If you happen to visit Milwaukee, visit this diverse Church and be in awe.

 St. Adalbert’s Church